-At the event you can expect to see hundreds of people, performers on a stage, and dozens of community booths with folk offering either free food or information about what services their respective non-profit organizations provide.
+At the event in normal years, you can expect to see hundreds of people, performers on a stage, and dozens of community booths with folk offering either free food or information about what services their respective non-profit organizations provide.
 There are also a few artisan vendors, crafts for kids and a stage with live entertainment.

 There are a number of stations serving free food.
 The barbecued hamburgers, cupcakes, watermelon slices, juice boxes and bottled water are all thanks to Vancouver Community College and its Culinary Arts Program.
 Servers are all volunteers, including students from various schools.

 There is a small stage featuring live entertainment.
 It’s sponsored by Vancity Credit Union and performers include local bands and dance groups.

 The food at the event is all usually free.
 They don’t even ask for donations.
 The primary beneficiaries are all the low income and marginalized people from the area, but everyone is welcome.
 It’s a community fair for all!

 In years with good weather the fair attracts as many as 3,000 people, which is pretty good for an event that lasts for just three or so hours.

 Tips & Advice

 Below are some tips and suggestions to help you make the most out of your Fair in the Square experience.